Military history of the Netherlands during World War II: Campaign

 In the first days of May 1940, the Dutch government received several indications of German activity near the border, and on May 7 all leave was cancelled and the army was put on alert.
 Finally, on May 10, 3:55, the German army invaded the Netherlands.

-The rivers IJssel and Maas, running through the Netherlands from south to north and from east to west, were the first obstacles that the Germans encountered.
+The rivers IJssel and Maas, running through the Netherlands from south to north, were the first obstacles that the Germans encountered.
 They had created special units to capture the bridges over these rivers (sometimes even clad in Dutch uniforms), but in all but a few places the Dutch defenders were able to demolish the bridges.
 The German advance was further hindered by a line of pillboxes along both rivers, but despite heavy resistance they succeeded in crossing both IJssel and Maas by midday.

 In the meantime, the airborne forces had taken the Dutch by surprise.
 German paratroopers succeeded in taking the Moerdijk bridges, the traffic bridge near Dordrecht and partially the traffic bridge in Rotterdam.
 They also captured the airfields of Waalhaven (near Rotterdam), and Ypenburg, Ockenburg and Valkenburg (around The Hague).
 However, Dutch resistance was again heavier than expected and the Dutch succeeded in keeping the paratroopers out of The Hague itself.
 Indeed, by the evening, all three airfields around The Hague had been recaptured by the Dutch.

 The next day, the attack on the Grebbe Line started.
 The Germans attacked its most southern point, the Grebbeberg, where there were no inundations.
 Instead, there was a front line of outposts, a main defense line and finally a stop line, from which possible breaches in the main line could be contained and repaired.
 After an artillery barrage, the SS regiment "Der Führer" attacked the outposts.
 Once again, despite stiff resistance, the Germans succeeded in capturing the northern part of the outpost line, after which they could easily outflank the southern part.
 However, it took them until 16:00 to capture all outposts.

 By now, French reinforcements had started to arrive from the south.
 Because of miscommunications between the Dutch and the French, and also because the Moerdijk Bridge, the only link between the eastern and southern parts of the Netherlands, was still in German hands, their effectiveness was limited.

 On May 12, the German 1st Cavalry Division tried to cross the Afsluitdijk.
 However, at Kornwerderzand, the Dutch had built modern concrete fortifications to protect the dam.
 Moreover, the dam offered no cover whatsoever and the attack was easily repulsed (with the help of a Dutch gunboat).
 The Germans would try again on May 13, but with no success.
 The Kornwerderzand fortification would hold out until the Dutch surrender.